 The Problem With Alert Fatigue

-Security teams receive an average of 174,000 alerts per week — a number that is rising year over year, according to a Demisto study.
+Security operations teams receive an average of 174,000 alerts per week — a number that is rising year over year, according to a Demisto study.
 The crowded security market makes it tempting for businesses to throw money at the problem and invest in too many tools, which exacerbates the issue of alert fatigue.
 Enterprises maintain an average of 19 different security tools, only 22% of which are vital to primary security objectives, according to a ReliaQuest survey.

 Contributes to analyst burnout.
 Working in the security industry is inherently stressful; security professionals are more than twice as likely to report poor work-life balance.
-Combine that with the prospect of triaging hundreds of alerts with no end in sight and you’ve got a recipe for disaster.
+Combine that with the prospect of triaging a high volume of alerts with no end in sight and you’ve got a recipe for disaster.
 An overwhelmed, stressed security analyst burdened with such a mundane task is an automatic flight risk.
 This is especially for smaller IT and security teams that wear multiple hats and also need to maintain infrastructure, upgrade servers and respond to help desk tickets.

 Leads to real security incidents.
-Dealing with an overwhelming amount of alerts (or a recurring alert of something that isn’t an actual threat), conditions a person to tune them out — it’s just human nature.
+Dealing with an overwhelming amount of notifications (or a recurring alert of something that isn’t an actual threat), conditions a person to tune them out — it’s just human nature.
 Have you ever said a word so many times that it starts to lose its meaning and sound completely foreign?
 That’s an example of the psychological phenomena known as Semantic Satiation: the more you’re exposed to something, the more you begin to disregard it.

 Tips to Combat Alert Fatigue